 01303 862243

-These cats have all been with us for some months or years.
+These cats have all been with us for some months or even years.

-In most cases this is because they can be temperamental, feral, or are old and on medication.
+In most cases this is because they can be temperamental, feral, or are old and on medication and are being overlooked for re-homing.

 Some are suitable for re-homing, but most are sponsored by a monthly donation from supporters and will stay here for life.